-Contact lenses are increasingly extensively used, mostly to cure eyesight problems but also for cosmetic purposes.
-However, regardless of the lens you pick, it must be pleasant and fit precisely to the surface of the eye in order for you to be satisfied with it.
+Contact lenses are widely used today, mostly to correct vision problems but also for cosmetic purposes.
+However, it definitely makes a difference what kind of lens we use – it has to be comfortable and fit the eye precisely for you to be satisfied with it.

-Because there are so many various types of lenses, we must be clear about our expectations.
-The type of lens you choose is influenced by factors such as how long and how often you want to use it.
-There are some that only need to be replaced once a month, while others may be thrown out at the end of the day.
+There are countless types of lenses, so we need to specify what our expectations are.
+The type of lens you choose will be influenced, for example, by how long and how often you want to use it.
+There are some types that only need to be replaced after a month, while others can be discarded at the end of the day.

-A comprehensive eye check is suggested after one year, after which the contact lenses must be removed.
-One day soft, at least a week before harsh.
+After one year, another complete eye examination is recommended, before which the contact lenses must be removed.
+Soft lenses 1 day before, hard lenses at least a week before.

-Unfortunately, these particular issues make fitting and using contact lenses hard to the point that it is simply not recommended to try this alternative in the scenarios outlined above.
+Unfortunately, these particular issues make fitting and wearing contact lenses simply impossible.
+For this reason it is not recommended to try it in the situations described above.